-Do you have a new year's resolution not shown here that might help with relieving back pain?
+Do you have a New Year's resolution not shown here that might help with relieving back pain?
 We’d love to hear about it.
-Leave us a comment on our Facebook page, and don’t forget to follow the page.
+Leave us a comment on our Facebook page.

 - Pronk NP, Katz AS, Lowry M, Payfer JR, "Reducing Occupational Sitting Time and Improving Worker Health: The Take-a-Stand Project," 2011.
 Prev Chronic Dis 2012;9:110323